arslanayoub48/common-database-operations/README.md

-# Common Database Operations
+#  Database Operations

-The `Common Database Operations` package provides a trait for Laravel models to handle common database operations and track user activity.
-It automatically populates common database columns and simplifies the implementation of user tracking features.
+The ` Database Operations` package provides a trait for Laravel models to handle  database operations and track user activity.
+It automatically populates  database columns and simplifies the implementation of user tracking features.

 ## Installation

-To install the `Common Database Operations` package, follow these steps:
+To install the ` Database Operations` package, follow these steps:

 1. Ensure that you have [Composer](https://getcomposer.org/) installed on your machine.